AFZucek/MusicMaker/README.md

 I used my music knowledge to genarate pretty chord structures, with random notes within those chords.
 I also created the gui by drawing with acm graphics, which I learned in class.

 It was a good exersize to create different classes for all the musical objects, like beats, rests and more.
 Measures had the capacity to include multiple melodic notes as well as base notes.

+Example of music created: